-Maps 1 waterproof 1:40000 Harvey

-map covering the whole route.
+Maps 1 waterproof 1:40000 Harvey map covering the whole route.

-Personal Itinerary A personal itinerary setting out each overnight stop, including large scale maps of each accommodation, to ensure you find it easily.

-get in to difficulties during your holiday, we are always available to help, even out of office hours.
+Personal Itinerary A personal itinerary setting out each overnight stop, including large scale maps of each accommodation, to ensure you get in to difficulties during your holiday, we are always available to help, even out of office hours.